JulienRobberechts/nodejs-test-double-guide/readme-dev.md

 - only nodejs = commonJS
 - only good practices : no internal mocking demonstration
 - no api mock anymore.
+- only for your own dependencies NOW

 ## Questions to solve

-- when there is interception, it's not a spy anymore it's a mock (at least with Jest)

 ## in progress

-fix test in sinon no interception.
+- Create a matrix comparison spy stub fake mock

 ## todo

-- readme: explanation of moduleA/moduleB as System under test / dependency
-- readme: inventory of relative paths: relative from the test to the dependency OR NOT???
-  =>
-- readme: talk about : The AAA (Arrange, Act, Assert) pattern is a common way of writing unit tests for a method under test.
-- readme: talk about : side effects of each framework.
-- readme: multiple way to use sinon: reset vs restore
-- readme: no-interception vs partial-testdouble
-- change voc on the diagrams: on the dependency, it's not method under test but: 'dependency method'
-- Create a matrix comparison spy stub fake mock
 - Remove tools only for api stub
+- remove read me.
--
+- Add conclusion
 - Mocking everywhere or just my code
   - some of your own dependencies
   - some system dependencies